HenrikSamuelsson/c-programming-design-patterns/opaque-pattern/opaque-pattern.md

 # Opaque Pattern

+The opaque pattern builds on the object pattern meaning that the object pattern need to be understood before learning the opaque pattern.

 ## Definition

-The opaque pattern makes the implementation details of an interface private, it becomes hidden from the user perspective.
+The opaque pattern makes the implementation details of an interface private, parts becomes hidden from the user.

 ## Motivation